 College Seating Rights for 2018 and Beyond

-In a related matter, there’s bad news on the college seating rights front starting with the 2018 tax year under the new tax law.
+In a related matter, there’s bad news on the college seating rights front starting with the 2018 tax year under tax reform.

 Under the old tax law, donors were allowed to make contributions in exchange for the right to purchase tickets or seating at college sporting events with a big tax advantage.
 They could treat 80% of the contribution as a charitable deduction.
 The remaining 20% represented the actual cost of the tickets or seating.